annnuuupam/Catch-The-Insect/README.md

 *Add sound effects and background music to enhance the game experience.

-Live Demo
-You can play the game here: Catch The Insect Live Demo

-Enjoy playing Catch The Insect and see how many you can catch! 🕹️
+Enjoy playing Catch The Insect and see how many you can catch! 🕹️ Live Demo
+You can play the game here: https://annnuuupam.github.io/Catch-The-Insect/